What is Ventral hernia?

 The Incidence of ventral hernia

 The incidence of ventral hernias is around 10 % overall.
 The incidence varies in various populations.
 Another important factor that leads to ventral hernia is postoperative wound infection.
-Surgical site infection leads to weakening of the tissues and poor healing.
+Surgical site infection leads to the weakening of the tissues and poor healing.
 Utmost care to be taken to prevent infections like proper skin preparation, one dose of prophylactic antibiotics before the start of surgery, keeping the patient warm and prevent hypothermia during surgery and keep the blood sugar levels between 120-150 mg/dl during the immediate postoperative period.
 These are some of the important measures taken by the doctors to prevent infections and thereby later hernias.

 Our Expert Hernia Team

 With adequate understanding and education of the patients and their families, we can keep the occurrence of ventral hernias to the least levels.
 It is teamwork involving the surgeon, his team, the patient, and their families.
 Together we can.

 Dr. Rengan is one of the foremost hernia surgeon in chennai who has operated thousands of successful hernia surgeries over the past 30 years.
 He is a former army surgeon who completed his surgical training from the prestigious AFMC.
 He currently lives and operates in Chennai, West Mambalam.
 Check your nearest Hernia Surgery Center here !!

 Dr (Major) R S Rengan MS, DNB, FAIS, DLS (France)